kubernetes-sigs/security-profiles-operator/installation-usage.md

 If you do not want to directly modify the SecurityContext of a Pod, for instance if you are deploying a public application, you can use the ProfileBinding resource to bind a security profile to a container's securityContext.
-Currently, the ProfileBinding resource can only refer to a SeccompProfile.

 To bind a Pod that uses an 'nginx:1.19.1' image to the 'profile-complain' example seccomp profile, create a ProfileBinding in the same namespace as both